 Over three million American workers risk benzene exposure each year.
-Benzene is a colorless, sweet smelling, and flammable liquid that is a carcinogen.
+Benzene is a colorless, sweet-smelling, and flammable liquid that is a carcinogen.
 Benzene has been largely banned for the last twenty years.
 But many petroleum solvents and other products still contain benzene.
-Benzene is also used by manufacturers in producing detergents, drugs, pesticides, plastics and other chemicals.
-Exposure to benzene has been associated with aplastic anemia, acute myelogenous leukemia, acutelymphocytic leukemia, and other forms of cancer and leukemia.
+Manufacturers also use benzene in producing detergents, drugs, pesticides, plastics, and other chemicals.
+Exposure to benzene has been associated with aplastic anemia, acute myelogenous leukemia, acute lymphocytic leukemia, and other forms of cancer and leukemia.

 How are workers at risk for benzene exposure?
 Benzene is highly toxic when inhaled and/or ingested.
 Workers contact benzene through vapor inhalation, ingestion, or through any contact with the eyes or skin.